-The loss of vernacular architecture is seen not only in the loss of whole buildings but also in the gradual attrition of details such as the replacement of roof coverings and windows with modern materials, removal of external render, inappropriate re-pointing and the addition of inappropriate extensions.
+The loss of vernacular architecture is seen not only in the loss of entire buildings but also in the gradual attrition of details such as the replacement of roof coverings and windows with modern materials, removal of external render, inappropriate re-pointing and the addition of inappropriate extensions.
 Alterations to individual buildings can have a significant and cumulative effect on streetscapes and landscapes.
 By the very nature of vernacular architectural heritage, it is normally the case that they are the most sustainable forms of construction, built with local materials in a style responding to local conditions, with a low energy use.
 Many of our surviving examples of vernacular architecture are homes and places of work, which by definition need to evolve with a changing society to facilitate ongoing occupancy and survival.
 Any such changes need to be sympathetic to the special features and character of the building.

-12.6.1 Vernacular Architecture Policies
+12.6.1 Policies: Vernacular Architecture

-- VA 1: To encourage the protection, retention, appreciation and appropriate revitalisation of the vernacular heritage of the county. - VA 2: To resist the demolition of vernacular architecture, in particular thatched cottages and farmhouses and to encourage their sensitive reuse having regard to the intrinsic character of the structure. - VA 3: To have regard to guidance in "The Thatched Houses of Kildare" and "Reusing Farm Buildings, A Kildare Perspective" published by Kildare County Council in assessing planning applications relating to thatched cottages and traditional farm buildings. - VA 4: To preserve the character and setting (e.g. gates and gate piers, courtyards etc.) of vernacular buildings where deemed appropriate by the planning authority. - VA 5: To protect (through the use of ACAs, the RPS and in the normal course of development management) vernacular buildings where they contribute to the character of areas and/or where they are rare examples of a structure type. - VA 6: To ensure that both new build, and extensions to vernacular buildings are of an appropriate design and do not detract from the building's character. - VA 7: To seek the repair and retention of traditional timber and/or rendered shop fronts and pub fronts, including those that may not be protected structures. - VA8 To have regard, where appropriate, to guidance in the DAHG Guidelines and conservation best practice in assessing proposed interventions and planning applications relating to vernacular structures, traditional farmhouses, their curtilage, out buildings and settings.
+- VA 1 Encourage the protection, retention, appreciation and appropriate revitalisation of the vernacular heritage of the county. - VA 2 Resist the demolition of vernacular architecture, in particular thatched cottages and farmhouses and to encourage their sensitive reuse having regard to the intrinsic character of the structure. - VA 3 Have regard to guidance in "The Thatched Houses of Kildare" and "Reusing Farm Buildings, A Kildare Perspective" published by Kildare County Council in assessing planning applications relating to thatched cottages and traditional farm buildings. - VA 4 Preserve the character and setting (e.g. gates, gate piers, courtyards etc.) of vernacular buildings where deemed appropriate by the planning authority. - VA 5 Protect (through the use of ACAs, the RPS and in the normal course of development management) vernacular buildings where they contribute to the character of areas and/or where they are rare examples of a structure type. - VA 6 Ensure that both new build, and extensions to vernacular buildings are of an appropriate design and do not detract from the buildings character. - VA 7 Seek the repair and retention of traditional timber and/or rendered shop fronts and pub fronts, including those that may not be protected structures. - VA 8 Have regard, where appropriate, to guidance in the DAHG Guidelines and conservation best practice in assessing proposed interventions and planning applications relating to vernacular structures, traditional farmhouses, their curtilage, out buildings and settings.

-It is the objective of the council:

-- VAO 1: To identify and retain good examples of historic street furniture in situ e.g. cast-iron postboxes, water pumps, signage, street lighting, kerbing and traditional road and street surface coverings. - VAO 2: To develop and publish guidelines on the conservation and appropriate reuse of Local Authority Cottages and similar vernacular structures.
+- It is the objective of the council: - VAO 1 Identify and retain good examples of historic street furniture in situ e.g. cast-iron postboxes, water pumps, signage, street lighting, kerbing and traditional road and street surface coverings. - VAO 2 Develop and publish guidelines on the conservation and appropriate reuse of Local Authority Cottages and similar vernacular structures.

-12.7 Architectural Conservation Areas
+12.7 ARCHITECTURAL CONSERVATION AREAS

-The Planning and Development Act 2000, as amended, provides that all Development Plans must now include objectives for preserving the character of Architectural Conservation Areas (ACAs).
+The Planning and Development Act 2000 (as amended), provides that all development plans must now include objectives for preserving the character of Architectural Conservation Areas (ACAs).